Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km! But it is not without its treasures!

 You can stop at this quaint beach midway on the Monkey Beach trail.

-An inviting stretch of white sand at Monkey Beach brings many visitors during the weekends!
+This small stretch of white sand at Monkey Beach attracts visitors during the weekends!
+There are no facilities like showers or toilets here.
+Only small food and drink stalls.

-It is possible to camp here as there is a proper campsite by the beach.
+Additionally, it is possible to camp here as there is a proper campsite by the beach albeit there is a restriction of the number of campers on the beach per day.

-At 227 meters above sea level, expect panoramic views from this lighthouse that is an extra 30 minutes after the Monkey Beach trail!
+At 227 meters above sea level, expect alright views from this lighthouse that requires an extra 30 or 45 minutes hike after the Monkey Beach trail!

 Opening Hours: 9am to 3pm